 The American Dietetic Association.
 Pregnancy Nutrition: Good Health for You and Your Baby.
 Wiley; 1998.

-Somer E. Nutrition for a Healthy Pregnancy: the Complete Guide to Eating Before, During, and After Your Pregnancy.
+Somer E. Nutrition for a Healthy Pregnancy: The Complete Guide to Eating Before, During, and After Your Pregnancy.
 Holt, Henry & Company, Inc; 2002:61-62.

 Join MySimilac® Rewards for up to $400* in benefits and support throughout your journey.